Hedgehogs are amazing creatures and can make excellent pets as we’ve found out. Everyday we seem to learn some new amazing facts about our hedgehog.

 We painted our house recently and moved Hynee out of his room to an upstairs bedroom so he wouldn’t get distressed from the paint fumes.
 We also bought a low odour paint to try to minimise any smells seeping around the house.

-Excellent hearing is another sense that’s well developed in pygmy hedgehogs.
+Hedgehogs have excellent hearing and this another sense that’s well developed in pet hedgehogs.
 They have large ears in proportion to their body size and this allows them to hear potential food or predators in the wild from distance.

-Our pygmy hedgehog flinches at most noises he’s not used to and once he’s reassured, he’s a bit more relaxed with the sound.
+Our hedgehog flinches at most noises he’s not used to and once he’s reassured, he’s a bit more relaxed with the sound.
+We’ve found talking to him, makes him more relaxed when we’re around him.
+He’s also got used to the other daily sounds around him, like the early morning barking of our neighbors dog.

 They also have limited depth perception so it’s important to make sure they are not put in a position where they can fall, like ramps without protections on the side.